hackclub/hackclub/workshops/backjack/README.md

  /* Declaration section: This will be used to Declare variables and Function */ string answ;         				          /* place it here */
  ```
-  then we will need a new function that will check if the player would like to continue or quit playind, we will neame this function ` Continue_Playing() `
+  then we will need a new function that will check if the player would like to continue or quit playing, we will name this function ` Continue_Playing() `
  ```c++
  /* Declaration section: This will be used to Declare variables and Function */ string answ;